Do the COVID QUIT!

 SmokefreeTXT: A mobile text messaging service designed for adults and young adults across the United States who are trying to quit smoking.

 Quitlines: If you want to talk to a quit smoking counselor right away, call 1–800–QUIT–NOW (1–800–784–8669).
-This page from the CDC has videos that show what your patients can expect when they call 1-800-QUIT-NOW and how they can get the most out of their experience.
-When someone calls 1-800-QUIT-NOW, they can speak confidentially with a highly trained quit coach.
+This page from the CDC has videos that show what you can expect when you call 1-800-QUIT-NOW and how you can get the most out of their experience.
+When you call 1-800-QUIT-NOW, you can speak confidentially with a highly trained quit coach.
 Quitlines provide many of the services and similar support found in a stop-smoking class or from a doctor, and can be a valuable complement to a doctor’s care.
 Quitlines are available throughout the United States.
 Coaching help is available in several languages.
 View the CDC’s Five Reasons Why Calling a Quitline Can Be Key to Your Success.

 Quit Smoking Apps: Mobile phone applications can help you prepare to quit, provide support, and track your progress.